wristband-dev/fastapi-demo-app/README.md

 - Orchestrating all API calls from the frontend to Wristband.
 - Destroying the application session cookie and revoking the refresh token when a user logs out.

 API calls made from React to FastAPI pass along the application session cookie and a [CSRF token header](https://cheatsheetseries.owasp.org/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.html#double-submit-cookie) (parsed from the CSRF cookie) with every request.
-The server has an auth middleware for all protected routes responsbile for:
+The server has a session auth Dependency for all protected routes responsbile for:

 - Validating the session and refreshing the access token (if necessary)
-- Validating the CSRF tokena
+- Validating the CSRF tokens

 Wristband hosts all onboarding workflow pages (signup, login, etc), and the FastAPI server will redirect to Wristband in order to show users those pages.